Florida Senate bill would suspend licenses of employers who don't use E-Verify

 GOP county officials endorse E-Verify amidst strong public support

 On January 27, Republican Party of Florida Chairman Joe Gruters held a voice vote of county GOP officials via conference call, in which they endorsed Senate Bill 664.
 As

 Despite the strong opposition from important business sectors, Republican politicians in Florida find it wise to support E-Verify, due to its overwhelming public support.
 On February 13, Florida Politics reported a new survey by St. Pete Polls which showed that Floridians favor requiring private employers to use E-Verify by a whopping 60% to 28% margin.

 Florida Senate Bill 664: Verification of Employment Eligibility

-SB 664, given the formal title Verification of Employment Eligibility, was filed by Senators Tom Lee and Joe Gruters on October 24.
-The bill was referred to the Florida Senate Committees on Judiciary, Commerce and Tourism, and Rules on November 6.
+The bill was filed by Senators Tom Lee and Joe Gruters on October 24, and referred to the Florida Senate Committees on Judiciary, Commerce and Tourism, and Rules on November 6.